Skip to main content

 Meta Quest 3 Optimization

-• Enhanced Visual Fidelity: Leveraging the Quest 3’s improved GPU for better lighting and textures
+• Enhanced Visual Fidelity: Using the Quest 3’s improved GPU for better lighting and textures

 • Mixed Reality Features: Integrating passthrough capabilities for AR experiences